DiptiPrabhavale11/Modern-Realtor/README.md

    Connect to GitHub and clone the repository in your local using the command ``` git clone https://github.com/modern_realtor.git ```

-    Skip this step if you already have a zip folder
+   Skip Step-1 if you already have a zip folder

 #### Step-2: Run application locally